tdwg/geoschemes/marine/background_v2_2022-11.md

 style="width:3.05556in;height:2.78681in" /><img src="./background-images/image8.png"
 style="width:3.52778in;height:2.51875in" />

-(reproduced from Toonen et al. 2016)
+*Figure 7.
+A global regionalization of coastal waters (reproduced from Toonen et al. 2016)*

 The Marine bioregions designed by Watling & Gerken (1999) in the context of OBIS